Protection mechanisms for investors

-How much investors are paid out depends first and foremost on the number of digital company shares they own.
+How much investors are paid out depends on the number of digital company shares they own.
 The more shares an investor buys, the higher the payout.
 The payout may decrease if the company issues more shares to other investors, as this reduces the percentage of total shares issued per investor.
 This corresponds to a dilution, which also occurs in classic financing rounds.
-As a rule, this dilution is only accepted by investors if the valuation increases and the value of the investor's participation remains at least stable.
+As a rule, this dilution is only accepted by investors if the valuation increases and the value of the investor's participation remains stable at least.

 For example, let's assume a company with a registered share capital of EUR 50,000.
 In addition, there are 10,000 digital shares in a company that can be purchased by investors with the value of one Euro of the registered share capital.